jnovembre/BSD-QBio/docs/index.md

 ## Setting up access to UChicago computing resources

-+ University of Chicago provides access to the Google Workspace (gmail, Google Drive, Google Calendar, etc) through your CNetID.
-Some of these resources, in particular Google docs, will be useful at times to collaborate on projects and share code and data.
++ University of Chicago provides access to the **Google Workspace** (gmail, Google Drive, etc) through your CNetID.
+Some of these resources, in particular Google docs, will be useful at times to collaborate on projects and share code and data with your team members.
 Follow the instructions [here](https://uchicago.service-now.com/it?id=kb_article_view&sysparm_article=KB06000049) to set up the Google Workspace through your CNetID.